progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--That command compares what is in your working directory with what is in your staging area.
 The result tells you the changes you’ve made that you haven’t yet staged.-->

 Dieser Befehl vergleicht die Inhalte Deines Arbeitsverzeichnisses mit den Inhalten Deiner Staging Area.
-Das Ergebnis zeigt dir die Änderungen, die Du an Dateien im Arbeitsverzeichnis vorgenommen, aber noch nicht für den nächsten Commit vorgemerkt hast.
+Das Ergebnis zeigt Dir die Änderungen, die Du an Dateien im Arbeitsverzeichnis vorgenommen, aber noch nicht für den nächsten Commit vorgemerkt hast.

 <!--If you want to see what you’ve staged that will go into your next commit, you can use `git diff -\-cached`.
 (In Git versions 1.6.1 and later, you can also use `git diff -\-staged`, which may be easier to remember.)
 This command compares your staged changes to your last commit:-->